DenisGorbachev/coda-api/doc/dev/error-handling.md

 //! #[derive(Serialize, Deserialize)]
 //! struct Config {/* some fields */}
 //!
-//! // traditional error handling
+//! // bad: doesn't return the path to config (the user won't be able to fix it)
 //! fn parse_config_v1(path: PathBuf) -> io::Result<Config> {
 //!     let contents = read_to_string(&path)?;
 //!     let config = from_str(&contents).map_err(|e| io::Error::new(io::ErrorKind::InvalidData, e))?;
 //!
 Ok(config)
 //! }
 //!
-//! // better error handling
+//! // good: returns the path to config & the underlying deserialization error (the user will be able fix it)
 //! fn parse_config_v2(path: PathBuf) -> Result<Config, ParseConfigError> {
 //!     use ParseConfigError::*;
 //!     let contents = handle!(read_to_string(&path), ReadToStringFailed, path);